 - 1. A minimum of a "C" average (2.0 GPA).
 Specifically designated honor-level courses offer one additional grade point for a grade of A, B or C, but no additional point is given for a D or F grade. - 2.
-No more than one (1) "F" in the certification period. - 3.
+Passing a minimum of four (4) classes at both IHS & NHS.
+Failing no more than one class at LGA due to block schedule. - 3.
 Incomplete grade (I) count as "F" for eligibility purposes until a letter grade is assigned.
 When the letter grade is determined, the student's grade point average is recalculated.
-Students have fifteen (15) school days to from the day grades were due to complete the work necessary to change an incomplete to a letter grade.
-For eligibility purposes, and without mutual agreement between teachers

-- and students, the grade is computed as an "F" after fifteen school days even if the incomplete is later changed to a letter grade. - 4.
+Students have fifteen (15) school days from the day grades were due to complete the work necessary to change an incomplete to a letter grade.
+For eligibility purposes, and without mutual agreement between teachers and students, the grade is computed as an "F" after fifteen school days even if the incomplete is later changed to a letter grade. - 4.
 Students will meet the eligibility criteria if they have no more than one F and a 2.0 GPA for the combined total of their second semester and summer school coursework.
 A student may use "like for like" classes during summer school to replace up to 2 F's earned during the fourth quarter.
 In this case, the calculation would not include the replaced F's from the like for like classes.